-Material Culture and Public Humanities
+Material Culture and Public Humanities (MA)

 This cross-disciplinary degree with two interrelated emphases (material culture and public humanities) shares common intellectual issues and employment goals.
 Material culture is the study of material or physical objects, as well as the placement of those objects in critical, theoretical and historical perspectives as the products of distinct cultures.
 Public humanities bridges the divide between academia and the public by encouraging dialogue between scholars and communities on cultural and social issues.